sfdeloach/learn-angular/README.md

   - In the dev stage, Sourcemaps are provided under the webpack section, your TypeScript code can be found in its original form under the '.' folder

 ### 5. Components & Databinding Deep Dive (ae)
 **Custom property binding** - A component's properties are only visible in its own html and ts files by default.
-Properties of children components can be exposed to their parents by using the decorator `@Input()` or `@Output()` in their class definitions:
+Properties of children components can be passed back and forth to their parents by using the decorator `@Input()` or `@Output()` in their class definitions:
 ```
 import { Component, OnInit, Input } from '@angular/core'; // import Input from core
 ...